Contracts and schedules

 - What does your cost cover?

 - How will you charge expenses to the client?
-(Agree a list of what expenses can be charged back at the start)
+(Agree on a list of what expenses can be charged back at the start)

-- Build in adequate project management time (to include travel time, time spent with the client, either in discussion on the telephone or in meetings)
+- Build in adequate project management time (to include travel time, time spent with the client, either in a discussion on the telephone or in meetings)